 Our Science curriculum then goes on to ensure that the foundational building blocks in biology, chemistry and physics are further developed in Key Stages 1 and 2.
 Our Curriculum Map outlines a sequence of concepts and knowledge, and an order of how they are taught which is fully compliant with the National Curriculum 2014.

 Some of the units follow directly on from others, building on pupils’ prior knowledge and understanding (such as the Chemistry strand, which starts with common materials in KS1 and builds up to changing states of matter in UKS2).
 Other units are not directly linked to previous learning, such as many of the units within the physics strand.
 These have been sequenced so that children’s breadth of knowledge is built upon year after year.

 It is vitally important that all pupils develop a secure understanding of each block of knowledge in order to progress to the next stage.
 For example, if a child does not understand some of the basic properties of materials, they will be at a significant disadvantage when learning about changes in state to those materials.
 Likewise, the topic of Sound is taught only once, so if a child completes this unit without a secure understanding of the concepts, this will not be revisiting and expanding on these ideas until Secondary School.

-At the end of scientific units, pupils should be able to describe associated processes and key characteristics in common language, but they should also be familiar with, and use, technical terminology accurately and precisely.
-They should build up an extended specialist vocabulary.
+At the end of scientific units, pupils will be able to describe associated processes and key characteristics in common language, but they will also become familiar with, and use, technical terminology accurately and precisely, building up an extended specialist vocabulary.
 Being immersed in scientific vocabulary aids children’s knowledge and understanding, not only of the topic they are studying, but of the world around them.

 Developing Skills of ‘Working Scientifically’